THE AFRICAN UNION

 The withdrawal strategy was not adopted unanimously and at least 9 states expressed reservation.
 Nigeria, Senegal, Cabo Verde were completely clear they do not want to withdraw.
 Other countries which expressed their reservation are Liberia, Malawi, Tanzania, Tunisia and Zambia.
 There are also other AU states not in agreement with the withdrawal decision, such as Botswana - which has been a constant supporter of the ICC.
 Since the withdrawal strategy is not legally binding on members states, 34 African states remain party to the Rome Statute.

 The withdrawal of South Africa was challenged nationally by opposition political parties.
 The South African High Court ruled that the decision was unconstitutional and invalid as the government issued its withdrawal strategy without consulting parliament.
 On 7 March 2017, South Africa withdrew is notification of withdrawal and is still party to the Rome Statute.
 Similarly, President Adama Barrow, the new president of The Gambia, announced the intention of his country to stay a party to the Rome Statute.
 This is a different view from his predecessor’s government, which called the ICC the “International Caucasian Court for the persecution and humiliation of people with colour, especially Africans”.
-Burundi remains the only country withdrawing from the Rome Statute.
+On Friday, 27 October 2017, Burundi became the first nation ever to fully withdraw from the Rome Statute.

 The African Union moves towards an alternative model for justice